MatrixLabsTech/MatrixUnityTool/README.md

 </div>
 </br>

 **_NOTE:_**  MatrixUnityToolkit recently got updated to V2 with additional support of Algorand and suppporting wallets.
+If you were working with V1, please make sure you have checked latest API updates

 ![MultiChain WebGL ToolKit](https://raw.githubusercontent.com/MatrixLabsTech/MatrixUnityTool/main/Docs/v2/banner.png)